 So, you may have tiptoed away from their bedroom and given yourself a mental high five but I think we all know deep down that at some point they are going to wake.
 My top tip is to be prepared.
 Have your medicines at the ready, have your milk set-up ready to grab (or boob alert and awake!), be prepared for it and do what you need to do in order to get some sleep and by this I mean more rocking, more singing, more shushing, possibly co-sleeping or even taking them out in the car to settle them.

-Good luck, I really that hope some of my bedtime tips help you this week and if you need more teething tips and advice please do check out my book Your Teething Baby, from one parent to another.
+Good luck, I really that hope some of my teething bedtime tips help you this week and if you need more teething advice please do check out my book Your Teething Baby, from one parent to another.

 *This post contains Amazon Affiliate links.